-Article 56(3)-(4) Asylum Act.
+750 Article 56(3)-(4) Asylum Act.

-BCHR has 5 lawyers who are solely providing legal aid to asylum seekers, HCIT 2, IDEAS 1, and APC does not have more than 3.

-is based in Novi Sad, but will cease to provide legal aid in 2023.
-Thus, their presence in asylum and reception centres located in the south or east is rare, 667 and refugees and asylum seekers are not only forced to wait for weeks or months to access asylum procedure and lodge asylum applications, but also to wait for initial legal advice by a competent lawyer.
+It is important to highlight that not all persons who wish to apply for asylum have the possibility to have effective legal representation.
+The first reason is that in 2023 only 5 civil society organisations (CSO) were providing legal aid in Serbia: APC, BCHR, and IDEAS, Humanitarian Centre for Tolerance and Integration (HCIT) and KlikAktiv.
+The total number of active lawyers in these CSOs is between 13 and 15, out of which many are also tasked with other project activities or are hired part-time.751 Other, non-CSOs lawyers, occasionally provide legal aid.
+All of these CSOs are based in Belgrade, except for HCIT which is based in Novi Sad, but ceased to provide legal aid in 2023.
+Thus, their presence in asylum and reception centres located in the south or east is rare, 752 and refugees and asylum seekers are not only forced to wait for weeks or months to access asylum procedure and lodge asylum applications, but also to wait for initial legal advice by a competent lawyer.

-Given that in 2022 the approximate number of persons likely in need of international protection was at least 65% of the total migrant population who entered Serbia and received registration certificates (around 4,020), it is clear that current capacities are insufficient.
+Given that, in 2022, the approximate number of persons likely in need of international protection was at least 65% of the total migrant population who entered Serbia and received registration certificates (around 4,020), it is clear that current capacities are insufficient.
 The low number of legal representatives is also the reason why some CSOs sometimes deny legal assistance to applicants whose asylum claim has less prospect of success.
-Thus, 2022 was the year in which at least 50% of asylum seekers either failed to lodge their asylum application or lodged their asylum applications in writing by themselves, and without legal support.
-The fact that asylum seekers, mainly from Burundi, decided to lodge asylum applications by themselves, is the reason why there was an increase in the total number of asylum applications in writing.
+Thus, in 2022, at least 50% of asylum seekers either failed to lodge their asylum application or lodged it in writing by themselves, and without legal support.
+The fact that asylum seekers, mainly from Burundi, decided to lodge asylum applications by themselves is the reason why there was an increase in the total number of asylum applications in writing.

-The second reason is the fact that most of legal representatives from respective CSOs have between 1 to 3 years of experience, 668 which is usually the period after which many of them decide to leave the field of asylum and migration.
+The second reason is the fact that most legal representatives from respective CSOs have between 1 to 3 years of experience,753 which is usually the period after which many of them decide to leave the field of asylum and migration.

-As a result, the capacity and quality of legal assistance provided by CSOs remains limited.669 While certain CSO lawyers are successful, the large majority of them do not obtain positive outcomes at all, or have one or two positive decisions in 5 years and 90% of decisions in which the outcome is negative.
+As a result, the capacity and quality of legal assistance provided by CSOs remains limited.754 While certain CSO lawyers are successful, the large majority of them do not obtain positive outcomes at all, or have one or two positive decisions in 5 years and 90% of decisions in which the outcome is negative.